electric-sql/electric/docs/api/ddlx.md

 :::caution Limitations
 The syntax and features described in this page are **not yet implemented**.

-Currently, DDLX rules are limited to [electrification by SQL proceedure call syntax](../reference/limitations#ddlx-rules).
+Currently, DDLX rules are limited to [electrification by SQL procedure call syntax](../reference/limitations#ddlx-rules).
 See the [Limitations](../reference/limitations.md) page for more context.
 :::

 ElectricSQL extends the PostgreSQL language with the following DDLX statements.